The cost of turnover...Do the math!

 On The Job Training

-What about employees' career development?
-Are we providing them opportunities to grow and develop or are we stifling them.
+What about the employees' career development?
+Are we providing them opportunities to grow and develop or are we stifling them?
 If they are not growing and developing they are wishing they were working somewhere else, or possibly actively seeking another job.
 Have we given them the opportunity to do something outside of their list of competencies?
 If we are not this is active disengagement.
-The number one benefit requested by Millenials is "development opportunities".
+The number one benefit requested by Millenials???
+"Development Opportunities"!
 If they are coming to work just to collect a paycheck they are not being productive.

 What about coaching?

 Are we coaching them to succeed with encouragement, feedback, and direction of how they can improve and reach the clear cut outcome we have hopefully established for the task?
 Are we doing it without micromanaging or telling them how to do the task, just a vision of what the end result should look like in specific detail.
 Help them find their work meaningful.

 Now let's break it down to basic math.

 Here's why you want to do everything you can to retain good employees.
 If you have 350 employees and one in four will leave your employment in the current year that is approximately 87 employees.
 Now, if you do a good job of implementing the ideas outlined in this article you saved 67 of those employees from leaving.

 It costs you... - 16 percent of annual salary for high-turnover, low-paying jobs (earning under $30,000 a year- a $10/hour retail employee would cost $3,328) - 20 percent of annual salary for mid-range positions (earning $30,000 to $50,000 a year- a $40k manager costs $8,000) - Up to 213 percent of annual salary for highly educated executive positions (a $100k CEO costs $213,000).